-- The State Government was releasing the funds to the DEOs through Treasuries.
+- ❖ The State Government was releasing the funds to the DEOs through Treasuries.
 The District Educational Officers in turn release the funds to the Mandal Educational Officers/HMs concerned for the components, which are to be paid by them.
 The HMs raises the bills as per meals taken in their schools to the MEOs.
-The MEO after scrutinizing the claims and release the amount to the agencies through treasury. - From September 2017 the payments of honorarium to CCHs and Cooking Cost are being made through Centralized Payment System.
-The payment on reaming aspects/ items will also be brought under Centralized Payment System from the year 2019-20.
+The MEO after scrutinizing the claims and release the amount to the agencies through treasury. - ❖ From September 2017 the payments of honorarium to CCHs and Cooking Cost are being made through Centralized Payment System.
+In centralized payment system the bill will be generated in consultation with the AP Centre for Finance System and Services (APCFSS) based on the data feedback of the Head Master and will be sent to the DEOs for confirmation and submission for clearance.
+Necessary Budget will be released to the field officers (District Educational Officers) to meet the expenditure.